rizdiaprilian/MLZoomcamp_2022/Project_1/readme.md

 - `lambda_function.py`: A python app that serves predictive function to respond to requests across AWS Lambda.
 - `test_serverless.py`: A python file for testing response of `lambda_function.py`.
 - `serverless-bird.dockerfile`: A dockerfile for building docker image containing functions defined from `lambda_function.py`.
-- `tf-serving-connect-sequential-model.ipynb`: A jupyter notebook that covers testing model specifically tailored for TensorFlow serving.
+- `tf-serving-connect-sequential-model.ipynb`: A jupyter notebook that covers testing on models specifically tailored for TensorFlow serving.
 - `gateway_efficient_net.py`: A flask app that makes use of trained EfficientNet in container to make inference of incoming image URL input.
 - `test_efficient-net-serving.py`: A python file for testing response of `gateway_efficient_net.py`.
 - `image-model.dockerfile`: A dockerfile for building docker image containing trained EfficientNet stored in `efficient-net-dir` and run it with TensorFlow Serving.